CrowdStrike/foundry-tutorial-quickstart/blog.md

 ![My First Extension screenshot](images/first-extension-screenshot.png)

 The Foundry platform is in development mode, which means it has an open connection to your local machine.
 This means you can edit `ui/extensions/My First Extension/src/app.js` in your favorite editor, and you can see the changes right away.
-For example, I changed mine to say "Hello, Falcon Foundry\!", then right-clicked on my app in Chrome and selected **Reload Frame**.
-My changes were viewable right away.
+For example, I changed mine to say "Hello, Falcon Foundry!", and saved the file.
+My changes were reflected right away.
 Pretty slick, eh?

 ![Hello, Falcon Foundry](images/hello-falcon-foundry.png)